Skip links and keyboard navigation

 • relationship management, negotiation and leadership skills

-• commercial skills and business acumen
+• well-developed business and commercial skills

 • project management skills